Executive Function and Reading

 - You decide when you are going to read.

-- You plan your reading to fit into your day, whether it is at a break, after school, after dinner, or before bed.
+- You plan your reading to fit into your day, whether it is during a break, after school, after dinner, or before bed.

 While reading, whether it’s a news story, social media, an article, or a book, your brain constantly uses executive function skills by asking yourself: